TensoriumCore/CurvatureEngine/README.md

 - **Parallelized Computation:** Optimized for multi-threading and SIMD vectorization to accelerate computations (Parallel computing is not ready atm so monothread atm...).
 - **High-Precision Numerical Methods:** Uses high-order finite difference schemes for derivatives and tensor calculations.

 ## Compilation
 This project is optimized for **Clang++** with advanced compiler flags for performance:
 ```sh
 make
 ```
-**You need AVX2 or AVX512 CPU extensions to use it and OpenMP for parallel**

 ## Usage
 Run the simulation with: